Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Second order free energy

 Note that $F_0= \mathcal{E}_0 - T \mathcal{S}_0$, where $\mathcal{E}_0 = \sum_{\vec{k},\alpha} \left( \epsilon_{\vec{k}} - \mu_{\alpha} \right) n_{\vec{k},\alpha}$ is the internal energy being $n_{\vec{k},\alpha} = \left[e^{\beta_T (\epsilon_{\vec{k}}-\mu_{\sigma})} +1\right]^{-1}$ the Fermi-Dirac distribution function, and $\mathcal{S}_0 = - k_B \sum_{\vec{k},\sigma} \left[ n_{\vec{k}\sigma} \log n_{\vec{k}\sigma} + \left(1- n_{\vec{k}\sigma}\right) \log \left(1- n_{\vec{k}\sigma} \right) \right]$ is the free gas entropy.

 The leading order corrections to the non-interacting free energy are:

-Notice that the second order term needs renormalization since the pseudo-potential interaction $\propto g$ has no characteristic momentum cut-off scale~\cite{Abrikosov1965,Parthia2011,Huang_Yang_PhysRev.105.767,Huang_PhysRevA.99.063612_2019,Viverit_PhysRevA.69.013607_2004,TAN_AnnPhys_2008}.
+Notice that the second order term needs renormalization since the pseudo-potential interaction $\propto g$ has no characteristic momentum cut-off scale and therefore the integral is divergent~\cite{Abrikosov1965,Parthia2011,Huang_Yang_PhysRev.105.767,Huang_PhysRevA.99.063612_2019,Viverit_PhysRevA.69.013607_2004,TAN_AnnPhys_2008}.
 The renormalization can be carried out by equating the total energy shift of the 2-body system to the physical scattering amplitude, which is proportional to the scattering length $a_s$.
 To second order,

 Inverting the series yields the following relationship between $g$ and $a_s$ to second order: